LuxuryRangeRover/RoAnalytics/op estimates.md

     - [ ] *(Planned) The item’s daily sales - demand*

   - The general trading rule assumes an average overpay of 10% of the item’s RAP.
 For example, a 4,000 R$ RAP item typically receives around 400 R$ in overpay.
-  - That 10% rule is then split into two separate overpay types:
+  - That 10% rule is then split into two separate default overpay types:
     - Overpay to Give:
-      - The range is between 6% - 8% of the item’s RAP as the typical range
+      - The range is between 0% - 2% of the item’s RAP
     - Overpay to Recieve:
-      - This range is slightly higher, at 10% - 12% of the item’s RAP
+      - This range is slightly higher, at 5% - 10% of the item’s RAP
-  - Both types include a ± 2% tolerance range to account for market variation.

   - Once the default "give” and “receive” overpay ranges are calculated, **bonuses or deductions** are applied to refine the estimates based on market data:
     - Best price consideration: